adriensieg/coffee-machine/deployment-journey.md

-# Set up an HTTPS load balancer in front of your Cloud Run service
+# ✅ Step 4: Set up an HTTPS load balancer in front of your Cloud Run service

 Key Components to create:
 - **Static IP**: coffee-machine-lb-ip - Your global static IP address